gabehollombe/dynamodb-scaling-simulator/README.md

 - [ ] Show warning if user tries to use < 20% or > 90% target utilization (DDB only supports values inside this range)

 ## Ideas
-- Auto "solve" for different configs that result in zero throttles and optimize for price.

 - Plug into the AWS Pricing API so we can know accurate prices based on table's region